 - In the middle of the final season of I Dream of Jeannie, Major Nelson finally drops the Idiot Ball and confesses his feelings for and to Jeannie.

-- In the final episode of the first series of Torchwood, Captain Jack Harkness and Ianto finally (and very dramatically) kiss in front of the team — not quite a Last Minute Hookup but almost, but it's their first on-screen kiss.
+- In the final episode of the first series of Torchwood, Captain Jack Harkness and Ianto finally (and very dramatically) kiss in front of the team — not quite a Last Minute Hookup but almost.

 - Played With throughout season 2 with Toshiko and Owen: all of their relationship development takes place after Owen becomes undead, and Owen absolutely does not care what happens anymore.
 They share a mid-battle kiss, have that date that Tosh wanted all along, dance quite romantically at a wedding, and eventually say a tearful goodbye.
 They both realise how thoroughly dysfunctional it is and that they're both just going through the motions and waiting for the end.

 - Jim and Pam on The Office (U.S. version) got a Relationship Upgrade between seasons three and four, and then another one later on.

 - Harry and Christine in Night Court.
 A bit of a subversion in that they don't date for very long before deciding they work Better as Friends.